Arches National Park in One Day: One Epic Itineray

 Stop 3: Explore The Beautiful Double Arch

 Located just across the parking lot from the Window Trailhead, or “over the way” as we Midwesterners like to call it, you’ll find Double Arch Trailhead.
 Double Head Trailhead is one of our favorites in the park.
-It’s short, sweet but offers such great views and different vantage points.
+It’s short, and sweet but offers such great views and different vantage points.

 Trail Length: 0.5 mi (0.8 km) loop | Difficulty: Easy